-Y Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet.
-Y
+🕴 Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet. 🖠

-083123 R" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2, 3, 4 AN ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS Election of Directors: NOMINEES FOR AGAINST ABSTAIN Michael E. Zacharia Kyle Brown Richard R. Ward To authorize the Company to sell or otherwise issue up to 25 then-outstanding shares at a price below then current NAV per sellow.
-To authorize the Company to issue options, warrants or convertible securities.
-To approve the 2019 Trinity Capital Inc. Long-Term Incentive Plants lan.
-To approve the Trinity Capital Inc. 2019 Non-Employee Dir Restricted Stock Plan. rector In their discretion, the proxies are authorized to vote upon such properly come before the Annual Meeting.
-This proxy when properly as directed herein by the undersigned stockholder.
-If no direction is be voted FOR THE NOMINEES in Proposal 1 and FOR Proposal y executed will be voted s made, this proxy will o change the address on your account, please check the box at right and MARK "X" HERE IF YOU PLAN TO ATTEND THE MEET ING. ndicate your new address in the address space above.
+■ 00003333333000001000 9 067.557 THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2, 3, 4 AND 5.
+VELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X 1.
+Election of Directors: NOMINEES Michael E. Zacharia Kyle Brown Richard R. Ward 2.
+To authorize the Company to sell or otherwise issue up to 25% of then-outstanding shares at a price below then current NAV per share.
+3. To authorize the Company to issue options, warrants or other convertible securities.
+4. To approve the 2019 Trinity Capital Inc. Long-Term Incentive Plan.
+5. To approve the Trinity Capital Inc. 2019 Non-Employee Director Restricted Stock Plan.
+To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jutile as such.
-If the signer is a corporation, please sign full corporate name by duly authorize intly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or gid officer, giving full title as such.
-If signer is a partnership, please sign in partnership name b guardian, please give full
+In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting.
+This proxy when properly executed will be voted as directed herein by the undersigned stockholder.
+If no direction is made, this proxy will be voted FOR THE NOMINEES in Proposal 1 and FOR Proposals 2, 3, 4 and 5.
+MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING.
+Signature of Stockholder Date: Note: Piease sign exactly as your name or names appear on this Proxy.
+When shares are held jointly Signature of Stockholder